severalnines/docs/administration.rst

 Online Upgrade
 ``````````````

+This is the recommended way to upgrade ClusterControl.
 The following upgrade procedures require internet connection on ClusterControl node.

-This is the recommended way to upgrade ClusterControl.
-We are currently standardizing the upgrade procedure through yum/apt package manager.

 Redhat/CentOS
 '''''''''''''